-\The highest and lowest annualised performance numbers are based on 10 non-overlapping one year periods or the number of non-overlapping one year periods from inception where performance history does not yet exist for 10 years.
+The highest and lowest annualised performance numbers are based on 10 non-overlapping one year periods or the number of non-overlapping one year periods from inception where performance history does not yet exist for 10 years.

 The Sanlam Group is a full member of the Association for Savings and Investment SA.
 Collective investment schemes are generally medium- to long-term investments.
 Please note that past performances are not necessarily a guide to future performances, and that the value of investments / units / unit trusts may go down as well as up.
 A schedule of fees and charges and maximum commissions is available from the Manager, Satrix Managers (RF) (Pty) Ltd, a registered and approved Manager in Collective Investment Schemes in Securities.
 Additional information of the proposed investment, including brochures, application forms and annual or quarterly reports, can be obtained from the Manager, free of charge.
 Collective investments are traded at ruling prices and can engage in borrowing and scrip lending.
 Collective investments are calculated on a net asset value basis, which is the total market value of all assets in the portfolio including any income accruals and less any deductible expenses such as audit fees, brokerage and service fees.
 Actual investment performance of the portfolio and the investor will differ depending on the initial fees applicable, the actual investment date, and the date of reinvestment of income as well as dividend withholding tax.
 Forward pricing is used.
 The Manager does not provide any guarantee either with respect to the capital or the return of a portfolio.
 The performance of the portfolio depends on the underlying assets and variable market factors.
 Performance is based on NAV to NAV calculations with income reinvestments done on the ex-div date.
 Lump sum investment performances are quoted.
 The portfolio may invest in other unit trust portfolios which levy their own fees, and may result is a higher fee structure for our portfolio.
-All the portfolio options presented are approved collective investment schemes in terms of Collective Investment Schemes Control Act, No 45 of 2002 ("CISCA").
-The fund may from time to time invest in foreign instruments which could be accompanied by additional risks
+All the portfolios which levy their own fees, and may result is a higher fee structure for our portfolio cap in investment Schemes Control Act, No 45 of 2002 ("CISCA").
+The fund may from time to time invest in foreign instruments which could be accompanied by additi